Modular Staging Steeldeck User Tips

 Set-up on uneven ground

-4. Once the deck is leveled, attach the multi-couplers to each leg.
-Each multi-coupler can support three additional decks and make it easier to level the whole platform.
+• Secure multi-couplers to each leg of the first deck.
+Each multi-coupler can support up to three additional decks, making it easier to level the entire stage platform.

-8. Carry on repeating these procedures until the stage is completely built.
+• Continue adding decks and leveling each, repeating these steps until the stage is fully built.

 Steeldeck on screw jacks and multi-couplers